-- Electives - Art, Music, Theatre Arts, a third modern language, a second subject from Individuals and Societies, and a second science subject
+- Electives - Art, Music, Theatre Art : a third modern language, a second subject from Individuals and Societies, Experimental Sciences and the Arts.

 All IB Diploma candidates are required to complete one subject from each of the groups.
 At least three and not more than four of the six subjects are taken at the Higher Level, the others at Standard Level.
 Each examination is graded on a scale of 1 (minimum) to 7 (maximum).
 The award of the Diploma requires a minimum total of 24 points and the satisfactory completion of three additional requirements: The Extended Essay of some 4000 words which provides the first experience of an independent research paper; a course entitled Theory of Knowledge (TOK) which explores the relationships among the various disciplines and ensures that students engage in critical reflection and analysis of the knowledge acquired within and beyond the classroom; compulsory participation in CAS extra-curricular service activities.
 Bonus points may be awarded for exceptional performance in the Extended Essay, or TOK.